franpossetto/Nina/README.md

 # revit-nina-extension
+Sunday morning work doing with Nina.
-This is a set of tools for working with Revit.
+A set of tools to work with Revit.